What is a barista?

-With these trainings, you are a step closer to being a full time or a part-time barista at your favourite café.
-The options are endless, which means you can keep on acquiring new skills and taking new courses to continually add to your existing knowledge and skills.
+With this training, you are a step closer to being a full time or a part-time barista at your favourite café.
+The options are endless, which means you can keep on acquiring new skills and taking new courses to add to your existing knowledge and skills continually.

-The choice of working full-time or part-time is up to you, but the majority of baristas seem to be working for an hourly wage, which suits them just as well, and in some cases, pays more that the full time routine.
+The choice of working full-time or part-time is up to you, but the majority of baristas seem to be working for an hourly wage, which suits them just as well, and in some cases, pays more than the full-time routine.

 What qualifications can I get in Australia?

 As mentioned above, the completion of these courses leads to certifications that prove your worth as either a beginner or an expert.
 I will make a list of certifications that you can opt for depending on your location, interest and budget.

 |Professional Barista Course||Coffee School||$99||• SITHFAB204 Prepare and Serve Espresso Coffee|

 |Master Barista||Barista Basics Coffee Academy||$199||• SITXFSA101 Use hygienic practices for food safety |